Nathan Gill: Political career

 In July 2012, he came last in the election of councillor for the Llanbedrgoch electoral division.

 In May 2013, he led the UKIP group of candidates in the Anglesey local elections, which included his wife, Jana Gill (standing for Canolbarth Môn), and his sister, Jayne Gill (for Aethwy).
 Gill himself stood to be elected as councillor for the new electoral division of Seiriol, but he came in eighth place with 7% of the vote.
 The party did not win any seats on the island's council.

 In August 2013, he came third behind Plaid Cymru's Rhun ap Iorwerth in the National Assembly for Wales by-election for Ynys Môn.

-With John Bufton stepping down as MEP in 2014, Gill was selected as UKIP candidate number one for Wales in the European Parliament Election and held on to the seat for the party.
+With John Bufton stepping down as MEP in 2014, Gill was selected as the top UKIP candidate for Wales in the European Parliament election and held the seat for the party.

-During the UKIP Wales Conference on 6 December 2014, Nigel Farage, then-Leader of UK Independence Party, announced that Gill would be the Leader of the Party in Wales.
+During the UKIP Wales Conference on 6 December 2014, Farage, leader of the UK Independence Party, announced that Gill would be the Leader of the Party in Wales.
 During the 2015 general election campaign, Gill represented UKIP in the ITV Welsh TV Leaders debate.
 During the election campaign, Gill denied human involvement in climate change, comments which were strongly criticised by other leaders.

 In the 2016 Assembly election Gill won a seat representing the North Wales region.
-He was beaten to the post of leader of the UKIP group in the National Assembly for Wales by former Conservative MP Neil Hamilton.
-Farage described the move as an "unjust act of deep ingratitude" resulting in Hamilton dismissing Farage as simply an "MEP for South East England whose opinions were irrelevant".
+He was beaten to the post of leader of the UKIP group in the National Assembly for Wales by former Conservative MP Neil Hamilton, which Farage described as an "unjust act of deep ingratitude"; Hamilton said that Farage was simply an "MEP for South East England whose opinions were irrelevant".
 Gill subsequently left the UKIP group in the assembly to sit as an independent, citing much infighting and distractions.
 He remained a member of the party and its leader in Wales, until Neil Hamilton was made Wales leader in September 2016.
-Also in September 2016 Gill's media advisor Alexandra Phillips spoke to The Guardian, stating that she had left UKIP and joined the Conservatives, making comments critical of Hamilton.
+Also in September 2016 Gill's media advisor Alexandra Phillips spoke to The Guardian, stating that she had left UKIP and joined the Conservatives, criticising Hamilton.
 Staying on as an advisor to Gill, she told BBC Wales that UKIP's foothold in Wales had become "a war zone".
 Gill resigned as an AM in December 2017.

 On 6 December 2018, Gill resigned from UKIP, in opposition to the party leader Gerard Batten's links to far-right activist Tommy Robinson.
 He joined the new Brexit Party in February 2019.

 He was re-elected as an MEP in Wales in the 2019 European Parliament election.
 He was elected alongside fellow Brexit Party candidate, James Wells.

 Gill ran in Caerphilly in the 2019 general election, and came 4th with 11.2% of the vote.

 On 26 March 2021, Gill was announced as Leader of Reform UK Wales.
-Gill was a regional list candidate in the 2021 Senedd election for the North Wales electoral region but failed to be elected.
+Gill was a regional list candidate in the 2021 Senedd election for the North Wales electoral region but was not elected.
 He quit Reform UK shortly afterwards.